-According to the USDA, Food Safety Information Chart tuna salad, if properly stored in the fridge at a temperature of 40°F or below, will last 3 to 5 days.
+According to the USDA, tuna salad, stored correctly in the fridge at a temperature of 40°F or below, will last 3 to 5 days.

 How Should I Store Tuna Salad In The Fridge?

 The doors of refrigerators fluctuate more than the shelves.
-Therefore, do not store your tuna salad in the door.
-It should be stored on a shelf in a colder part of the fridge.
+Therefore, do not store your tuna salad in the door of your fridge.
+Instead, it should be stored on a shelf in a colder part of the fridge.
 To monitor your fridge temperature properly, you need a fridge/freezer thermometer.

-You should also store tuna salad in an airtight container to prevent it from causing an unpleasant odor in your fridge or from picking up odors from other foods.
+It would be best if you also stored tuna salad in an airtight container to prevent it from causing an unpleasant odor in your fridge or from picking up odors from other foods.

 Why You Should Store Tuna Salad At Or Below 40°F

 When it comes to food, bacteria can do two things.
-It can be pathogenic (the kind that makes us sick) or it can be “spoilage” bacteria (the kind that causes foods to spoil).
+It can be pathogenic (the kind that gives up food poisoning), or it can be “spoilage” bacteria (the kind that causes foods to spoil).

 You can often spot the bacteria that cause food spoilage because your food may develop an “off” taste and texture, it may smell “funky,” or it may show signs of mold.

-Unfortunately, pathogenic bacteria, the kind that makes us ill, can be present on or in your food without you even knowing it.
-Many times, these types of bacteria can be present and not affect the taste, smell, or texture of your food.
+Unfortunately, pathogenic bacteria, which can cause food poisoning, can be present on or in food without you even knowing it.
+These types of bacteria can often be present and not affect the taste, smell, or texture of your food.

-Bacteria grow the fasted between 40°F and 140°F. This temperature range is what the USDA refers to as the “Danger Zone”.
-You want to avoid the danger zone.
-Keeping tuna salad stored in the fridge at or below 40°F slows the growth of these bacteria.
+Bacteria grow the fastest between 40°F and 140°F. This temperature range is what the USDA refers to as the “Danger Zone.”
+You want to avoid this zone and keep all food stored in the fridge at or below 40°F to slow the growth of these bacteria.
 A warm temperature in your fridge invites bacteria growth and spoiled food.
 Help maximize the short shelf life of fresh tuna and tuna salad by investing in a fridge thermometer.

-How Long Can Tuna Salad Be Left Out Of The Fridge?
+How Long Does Tuna Salad Last Out Of The Fridge?

-Fish and mayo spoil easily so personally, I would only leave tuna salad out of the fridge long enough to scoop a serving or make a sandwich.
+Fish and mayonnaise spoil quickly in warm temperatures, so only leave tuna salad out of the fridge long enough to scoop a serving or make a sandwich.

-You should not leave tuna out for more than 1 hour if the temperature is at or above 90°F or 2 hours if it is less than 90°F.
+You should not leave tuna out for more than one hour if the temperature is at or above 90°F or longer than two hours if it is less than 90°F.

-This is the recommendation from the USDA but I always err on the side of caution and keep tuna salad out of the fridge for as little time as possible because fish and mayo spoil easily.
+This is the recommendation from the U.S. Government, but I always err on the side of caution and don’t let tuna sit out of the fridge for more than a couple of minutes because fish and mayonnaise spoil quickly.

-Therefore, in my household, tuna salad goes straight into the fridge once its made and only comes out long enough to scoop out a serving or make a sandwich.
+Therefore, in my household, tuna salad goes straight into the fridge when it’s made and only comes out long enough to scoop out a serving or make a sandwich.

 How Do You Know if Tuna Salad Is Bad?

-If your salad has developed and “off” odor or appearance (change in color or texture), do not taste it and discard immediately.
+If your salad has developed an “off” odor or appearance (change in color or texture), do not taste it and discard it immediately.

-If you tuna look and smells ok but it has a funky or “just not quite right” taste, don’t eat anymore and throw it out.
+If your tuna looks and smells okay but has a funky or “just not quite right” taste, stop eating it and throw it out.

 Technically, you can safely freeze tuna salad.
 But does tuna salad freeze well?
 Unfortunately, not usually.
-The quality of your salad once thawed depends on the ingredients used to make it.
+The quality of your tuna salad, once thawed, depends on the ingredients used to make it.
+Let me explain.

-Mayonnaise doesn’t freeze well and will often separate and leaving an unpleasant texture to your tuna salad.
+Mayonnaise doesn’t freeze well and will often separate and leave an unpleasant texture to your tuna salad.
 So I’d avoid freezing tuna salad that contained mayo.
 Trust me on this!

-Freeze a single serving immediately after making it in a freezer-safe container or freezer bag.
-Thaw only in the refrigerator and try it.
+And best quality, freeze the tuna salad immediately after making it in a freezer-safe container or plastic bag.
+Then, thaw it in the refrigerator and see if you like it.

 If the quality once thawed is acceptable, freeze away!